 - If you don’t live in the Houston area or cannot visit the studio, you can purchase reprints in a variety of sizes on archival fiber paper from my SmugMug website.
 To purchase original works that you find on the SmugMug website, or this website, contact me.

 You can also purchase some of these prints on note cards.

 Lumen Print Photography

-Lumen print photography uses the sun or similar light source to create a print of the subject matter on semi-matt, glossy, or art fiber paper.
+Lumen print photography uses the sun or similar light source to create a print of the subject matter on semi-matt, glossy, art, or other fiber photographic paper.
 The print is then processed in a traditional darkroom where the image is made permanent by immersion in a photographic fixer.
-A water bath then clears the fixer from the print, and then the print is hand-toned in a selenium or gold solution.
+A 30-minute water bath then clears the fixer from the print, and then the print is hand-toned in a selenium or gold solution.

 Silver Gelatin Print Photography

 The silver gelatin process was developed in the 19th-century shortly after the Civil War and is a monochrome imaging process based on the light sensitivity of silver halides.

 An enlarger projects light through the image of a negative onto photographic paper, which produces a latent image on the paper.
 The image is processed by immersing the paper in photographic developer, halting the development with a stop bath, and fixing the image in a photographic fixer.
 The print is then washed to remove the processing chemicals.

 At this point, there’s a photographic print.
 However, following the wash process, I immerse the print in either a gold or selenium solution to increase its tonal depth and archival quality.